Machine Cross Stitch Journal Cover

 Turn the unit over and continue to cover the back.
 Once again, keep folder folded.

-Turn under a 1/2” hem on all four sides of the lining fabric, mitering corners.
+Turn under a 1/2†hem on all four sides of the lining fabric, mitering corners.

 Using Cotton+Steel Thread by Sulky, hand stitch the edges of the lining to the Osnaburg hem with a slip stitch.
+Close-up of floral fabric with white flowers on black background.

 Cut the inside paper to size.
 Use as many sheets as desired.
-On the fold, cut 6” x 7-3/8”.
+On the fold, cut 6†x 7-3/8â€.

 Align the folded paper inside the folded cover.
 Open the book, and machine stitch with Cotton+Steel Thread, using an elongated straight stitch (about 8 stitches per inch).